edin-dal/scair/docs/_docs/defining_dialects.md

 title: "Defining a Dialect"
 ---

-[Attributes]: scair.ir.Attibute
+[Attribute]: scair.ir.Attibute
-[Operations]: scair.ir.Operation
+[Operation]: scair.ir.Operation
 [Traits]: sacir.ir.Traits
+[DerivedAttribute]: scair.clair.Traits
+[DerivedOperation]: scair.clair.Traits
+[derives DerivedOperationCompanion]: scair.clair.Traits
-[DerivedAttribute, DerivedOperation]: scair.clair.Traits
+[derives DerivedAttributeCompanion]: scair.clair.Traits

 # Defining a Dialect
 This tutorial explains how to define new attributes and operations in ScaIR and how to package these into a dialect.
-These are the fundamental building blocks used to model computation in the IR and closely follow the MLIR design.

 ## Defining Attributes